 Heading to the end of Forgetmenot Ridge (skyline) where we'll start our ascent

 Harebell covered in frost: Record lows were reported in a few places in

 Southern Alberta the previous night

 Hiking up the ridge we came across a tree with rocks hanging from it

 Several of these birds, probably red crossbills, were busy feeding on pine cones.
 Mouse over

 any to enlarge.

-The summit of Old Forgetmenot is near the point on the left.
+The summit of Forgetmenot Ridge is near the point on the left

 Climbing up the rock band

-A great deal of annoying loose, jagged rocks before the summit.
+A great deal of annoying loose, jagged rocks before the summit of Forgetmenot Ridge

 Banded Peak, Outlaw Peak, Mount Cornwall and Mount Glasgow on the skyline